 CAT | Regions

-Mala Rostivka is a small village with a population of about 200 people located in Oratovsky district of the Vinnitsa region.
-Tourists rarely visit this remote place that has one of the best preserved palaces in the region.
+Kozyari is a village with a population of about 200 people located in Podvolochisky district of the Ternopil region.
+The main attraction of the village is a magnificent wooden church of St. Dmitry built in 1645.

-Kolentsi is a small village with a population of about 500 people located in Ivankivsky district of the Kyiv region, on the left bank of the Teteriv River.
+Budaniv is a village with a population of about 1,500 people located in Terebovlya district of the Ternopil region.